mjdousti/ThermTap/README.md

 ## Asking Questions or Reporting Bugs
 You may contact [Mohammad Javad Dousti](<dousti@usc.edu>) for any questions you may have or bugs that you find.

+## Reference
+[1] M. J. Dousti, M. Ghasemi-Gol, M. Nazemi, and M. Pedram, "ThermTap: An Online Power Analyzer and Thermal Simulator for Android Devices," in *Proc. of International Symposium on Low Power Electronics and Design* (ISLPED), Jul.
+2015.